This page is to welcome our new partners to the Jewish Partnership for Democracy.

 This page is updated monthly with our latest Partner Newsletter.

 This November 6, 2025 webinar discusses recent National Guard deployments in the context of democratic norms.
-It includes an expert briefing from Chris Purdy, Founder and CEO of The Chamberlain Network, and a panel discussion with Gil Preuss (The Jewish Federation of Greater Washington) and Jacob Feinspan (Jews United for Justice).
 Hear about practical pathways for civic engagement and dialogue in your community.

 This database from Tactics4Change contains hundreds of completed nonviolent action tactics, representing a wide range of struggles for positive change.